mkaydub/MemoryGame/README.md

 This project is not licensed.

 ### Acknowledgments
+* Stackoverflow for the functionality to shuffle the deck
-Shout out to my homies at Google and Udacity for the knowledge!
+* Shout out to my homies at Google and Udacity for the knowledge!